Skip to main content

 Development with Functions Framework

-Recommend using the @cloudbase/functions-framework framework for development, as it provides a more concise functional programming experience.
+We recommend using the @cloudbase/functions-framework framework for development, which provides a more concise functional programming experience.

 Project Structure